 Thinking of going for a more modern looking blanket?
 This Hexagon Butterfly Baby Blanket will suit your style!

-The butterfly pattern may not be that obvious when you’re just starting to work on this blanket.
+The crochet butterfly baby blanket pattern may not be that obvious when you’re just starting to work on this blanket.
 But by arranging the different colored hexagons and joining them together, you’ll be able to see the butterfly design.

-To create this blanket, you’ll have to make 90 easy-to-make hexagon motifs.
+To create this butterfly blanket crochet, you’ll have to make 90 easy-to-make hexagon motifs.
 The four-row hexagons are pretty easy to make so you’ll surely have your desired number of pieces in no time!

 Are you ready to make something modern and still have a touch of a lovely butterfly?

 We totally understand if modern, geometric designs are not what you’re usually looking for in blankets, so let’s go back to more delicate designs.